Alok Bang

 Areas of Interest & Expertise

-- Biological Invasions
+- Biological invasions

-- Biodiversity Conservation
+- Biodiversity science and policy

-- Forest Conservation and Management
+- Conservation biology

-- Community Conservation Practices
+- Community conservation practices

-- Scientific Research and Leadership in the Global South
+- Scientific leadership in the global south

 Biography